LOTTERY REGISTRATION OPENS MAY 1, 2020!

 — Friday, July 17, 5-6:30 p.m. - MANDATORY Bib Pickup (Chain Reaction Cycles, 1148 Huffman Rd., Anchorage)

-— Friday, July 17, 6:45-7:30 p.m. - Safety and Informational Meeting (MANDATORY for race rookies, optional but recommended for race veterans)
+— Friday, July 17, 6:45-7:30 p.m. - Safety and Information Meeting (MANDATORY FOR RACE ROOKIES, optional but recommended for race veterans)

 — There are no official aid stations.
 Racers must be self-sufficient.

-— Racers are allowed to receive aid from spectators along the course.
+— Racers ARE ALLOWED to receive aid (food, drink or medical) from spectators or others along the course.

-— Aid may not be stashed for retrieval on race day.
+— Aid supplies may not be stashed for retrieval on race day.

 — All 2020 age-group winners earn free entry for 2021.
 The age groups are 29 & under, 30-39, 40-49, 50-59, and 60-69.

-— Awards will be given for overall podium (top 5) and age-group podium (top 3).
+— Awards will be given for the top 5 overall and top 3 in each age group.

 — The awards ceremony will start at 3 p.m. on race day at the Eagle River Nature Center.